 - Medicare Part B is outpatient medical insurance.
 Part B coverage applies whenever you see your doctor or receive outpatient care, preventive services, ambulance services, or durable medical equipment.

 - Medicare Part C, known as “Medicare Advantage,” provides coverage to beneficiaries through private insurance companies, contracted by the federal government.

 - Medicare Part D provides prescription drug coverage.

 What Does Medicare Part B Cover?

-You’ll rely on Medicare Part B for your basic medical needs – including doctor’s visits, laboratory tests, and medical equipment.
+You’ll rely on Medicare Part B for your basic medical needs – including doctor’s visits, laboratory tests, medical equipment, and acupuncture.

 - Lab Tests: If your outpatient doctor prescribes a medically necessary diagnostic test for you, it will be covered.
-Part B includes x-rays, urine samples, and blood work.
+Part B includes x-rays, urine samples, blood work, and any diagnostic tests.

 - You Can See a Specialist: You can generally visit any medical professional without a referral, as long as they participate in Medicare.
 Part B covers dermatologists, neurologists, rheumatologists, and any other specialist from A to Z.

 - Surgery: Same-day surgeries are covered by Part B (longer hospital stays are covered by Part A).
 It’s still a Part B expense if you’re kept at a hospital overnight for observation (instead of a full-fledged inpatient stay).
 Common medical supplies that you’ll get after surgery, such as crutches, are also covered by Part B.

 2. Preventive Care: Part B typically only covers the following preventive services if they’re from a medical provider who accepts assignment.